vxzry/vxzry.github.io/_posts/2020-05-02-d365-azure-devops.md

 ---
 layout: post
 title:  Setting up TFS/Azure DevOps for Dynamics 365 F&O
-categories: [d365,azure devops, finops]
+categories: [d365,azure devops]
-exerp: In this tutorial, I will show you how to
+published: false
 ---

 In this tutorial, I will show you how to set up your D365 dev environment to connect to your Azure DevOps project.
 I will use our current setup as an example.